Sigrid Guhr, AbbVie, Germany

 Jef van Schuerbeek, Consulting bvba, Belgium

 During this Live Online Training Course, specialists will share their expert knowledge about all important GMP aspects in Pharmaceutical Development and Investigational Medicinal Product (IMP) Manufacturing.
 You will be able to elaborate and discuss both EU and FDA requirements.

 Compliance is mandatory.
 Also in the manufacturing of IMP supplies, compliance with the applicable GMP Guidelines is obligatory.
 But which GMP requirements are the applicable ones?
 And do the requirements differ from clinical phase 1 to phase 3?
 And what is the role of ICH Q8, Q9, Q10 and Q12?

-In addition, instead of the current EU GMP Annex 13 (Manufacture of IMPs), the Detailed Commission guidelines on GMP for IMPs for human use are expected to apply as of January 2022.
+In addition, instead of the current EU GMP Annex 13 (Manufacture of IMPs), the Detailed Commission guidelines on GMP for IMPs for human use will apply as of 31 January 2022.
 Complex challenges have to be faced and resolved to guarantee high quality products.
 The safety of the drug and hence also the patient should always be the main focus.
 Terminated studies or studies without reliable results will lead to extensive extra costs and delays in the whole development and approval process.

 This Live Online Training has been designed by the ECA to broaden your knowledge and to consolidate the various GMP aspects which need to be considered in a successful development of a new pharmaceutical product.

 This Live Online Training Course has been designed for R&D personnel involved in Pharmaceutical Development, IMP Manufacturing, Quality Control, Quality Assurance, and Regulatory Affairs.